OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 The RK4 function has the signature:

-`rk4(f::Function, h::FloatingPoint, t_max::FloatingPoint, mesh::AbstractMesh, sbp, eqn::AbstractSoltuionData, opts; kwargs...)`
+`rk4(f::Function, h::FloatingPoint, t_max::FloatingPoint, mesh::AbstractMesh, sbp, eqn::AbstractSolutionData, opts; kwargs...)`

 where `f` is the residual evaluation function described above.
 For RK4, `Tsol=Tres=Tmsh=Float64` because RK4 does not do any kind of algorithmic differentiation.